Contents

 This article by Smith and Partners is great for breaking down exactly what goes into an RV.

-Real estate agents will tell you an interpretation of RV based off their own interests.
+What real estate agents will tell you about the RV will be influenced by their desire to get the best result for their client.
 If the house’s true worth is less than RV or equal to RV, they may try to tell you that the house is worth the price of the RV.
-If the house’s worth is above the RV, they may tell you the RV is meaningless.
+If the house’s worth is above the RV, they may tell you the RV is meaningless because of xyz.

 Valuing the house yourself